rfloresx/web/README.md

 The server package uses the Mongoose HTTP server (http://github.com/cesanta/mongoose).

 ### Getting started
 Clone the repository in a folder called `web`.
 Make sure that the `cortex` repository is built and the cortex tools are available from the environment (see http://github.com/SeldomBerry/cortex).
-Build the rest package with `make -C rest`.
+Build the rest package with `make -C web`.

 To start a server using the default Cortex web application, execute the following commands:
 ```